wp-plugins/events-manager-extended/readme.txt

 * Bugfix: re-added missing template function eme_is_event_rsvpable
 * Bugfix: eventful can now be a boolean (true/false) next to 1/0
 * Bugfix: finally a good method to match all placeholders and not ending up replacing e.g. #_LOCATION in #_LOCATIONPAGEURL by something not wanted
+* Workaround: work around a bug in wordpress phpmailer, where it searches for class-smtp.php in the wrong location
 * Feature: added long_events to eme_events (shortcode and template function) as well
 * Feature: scope=this_week now possible for shortcode [events_list]
 * Feature: period paging is now possible if you use paging=1, limit=0 and scope=today,this_week,this_month in the [events_list] shortcode.
 Eg: